“Without over complicating things, this ductwork needs to turn of automatically when a building is in fire mode.

 This is just a snippet of the full article.
 To read the entire article, download the pdf today.

-Our commercial and multiple story residential buildings are a spider web of ducts, pipes, cables and other services providing HVAC&R (Heating, Mechanical Ventilation, Air Conditioning and Refridgeration) for comfort, safety, and overall amenity of occupants.
+Our commercial and multiple story residential buildings are a spider web of ducts, pipes, cables and other services providing HVAC&R (Heating, Mechanical Ventilation, Air Conditioning and Refrigeration) for comfort, safety, and overall amenity of occupants.

 We will discuss some old and more recent challenges for different HVAC&R systems, both components, and some advances in fire stopping & fireproofing materials and Trafalgar’s Fire systems available to designers and building service engineers. apartment, or commercial building.